griggheo/cheesecake/README.rst

   * unpacked package directory is the same as package name: 15
   * package has setup.py: 25
   * package can be installed to given directory via "setup.py install": 50
-  * package contain generated files, like .pyc: -20
+  * package contains generated files, like .pyc: -20

 * Documentation

-  * package contain files listed below
+  * package contains files listed below

     * README: 30
     * LICENCE/COPYING: 30 [#oneof]_